inveniosoftware/docs-invenio-rdm/docs/preview/index.md

 ``` bash
 firefox https://localhost
 ```

+**Notes and Known Issues**

+- You may see the following error message `TypeError: Object.fromEntries is not a function`.
+  This means you need to update your base Invenio docker image because node 13+ is needed.
+  Run `docker pull inveniosoftware/centos7-python:3.6` before running `invenio-cli containerize --pre` again.

+## Add random records

 You now have a running instance of InvenioRDM at [https://127.0.0.1](https://127.0.0.1), but it doesn't have any records in it.
 For demonstration purposes, we will add